Kim Raver: Later career (2013–present)

 In 2014, Raver returned to the role of Audrey Boudreau (née Heller, then married and known as Raines) for the twelve-episode 24: Live Another Day.
 In 2015, she had a guest appearance on the eleventh-season premiere of Bones.

 In 2017, Raver recurred on the fifth season of Ray Donovan and also returned as Dr. Teddy Altman on Grey's Anatomy for its 14th season.
 In the same year, Raver was cast in the recurring role of Dr. Andrea Frost on the second season of the ABC political drama Designated Survivor.
 In May 2018, it was announced that she would once again become a series regular on Grey's Anatomy, beginning with its 15th season.
+In March 2026, it was announced that Raver will depart the series after the season 22 finale along with her co-star Kevin McKidd.